mitmath/1806/README.md

 ### Positive-definite/semidefinite matrices

-A lot of Hermitian matrices in practice come in the form BᴴB (or BᵀB for real B) for some matrix B.  e.g. we have seen several of these already, in least-squares and circuit/graph problems.
+A lot of Hermitian matrices in practice come in the form BᴴB (or BᵀB for real B) for some matrix B.  e.g. we have seen several of these already, e.g. in least-squares problems.
 Such matrices are not only Hermitian, but they are **positive-definite**.

 In particular, a positive-definite matrix A is a Hermitian matrix A=Aᴴ that